retaildevcrews/helium/docs/EngineeringPractices.md

 ### PR Submitted / Review

-> _Pull Requests to create or update code, documentation, templates, etc and issues that need reviewed
+> Pull Requests to create or update code, documentation, templates, etc and issues that need reviewed

 - Complete the PR Template (ensure original issue is closed or referenced)
 - Assign reviewers, assign yourself, add Project board, and Milestone
-- If issue has multiple issue to close and/or reference, report each reference/close # on seperate line to ensure correct link
+- If issue has multiple issue to close and/or reference, report each reference/close # on separate line to ensure correct link

 ### Done

-- Issue is completed, no further action rquired
+- Issue is completed, no further action required
 - Ensure task checklist is complete

-### Burndown
+### Burn Down

-> During the final sprint of the milestone, create a burndown column for issues pivotal to achieve goal
+> During the final sprint of the milestone, create a burn down column for issues pivotal to achieve goals